top of page

 What CX Leaders Can Do Now

-Stop sugarcoating “friction.”
-Call manipulation what it is.
+• Reframe the Narrative.
+Stop sugarcoating “friction” and call manipulation what it is: a dark pattern.
 Train cross-functional teams on the ethical boundaries of persuasive design.

-Audit high-impact flows such as sign-ups, cancellations, and billing for clarity and compliance.
+• Evolve CX Governance.
+Audit high-impact sign-ups, cancellations, and billing for clarity and compliance.
 Exits should be as elegant as entries: one-click sign-up, and one-click to cancel.
-One recent piece of research suggests an audit framework based on the concept of sludge.
 Expand KPIs beyond conversion to include clarity, consent, and confidence.

-Add friction feedback: “Was anything confusing, misleading, or hard to cancel?”
+• Upgrade VoC Programs.
+Add friction feedback to customer surveys: “Was anything confusing, misleading, or hard to cancel?”
 Test with real users.
 If they feel tricked, you’ve failed.
 Build closed-loop processes to remediate flagged experiences.

 The message from regulators is becoming clearer: the era of unchecked manipulation is waning.
 CX leaders now have an opportunity: defend the status quo or redefine it based on the ideal of customer respect.
 Trust over tricks will keep you ahead of regulation and win something more durable than short-term conversions: customer trust and confidence.